marcusmcb/coingeckotest/README.md

 # coingeckotest
-This is a repo that I use to experiment with API data from CoinGecko via Javascript.
+This is a repo that I use to experiment with API data from CoinGecko via Javascript/Node.

 Marcus McBride, 2021.